 WASHINGTON (MCT) — By a 420-5 vote, the House on Wednesday approved a $16.3 billion compromise bill to overhaul the Veterans Affairs Department and speed up veterans’ access to healthcare.
 The reform measure still needs to be approved by the Senate before it can be sent to the President’s desk.
 Lawmakers have been racing to […]

 (MCT) — The Peace Corps is removing more than 300 of its volunteers from Sierra Leone, Liberia and Guinea as an Ebola outbreak that has left hundreds dead worsens in West Africa.
 In a statement issued Wednesday, the Peace Corps said it is temporarily removing volunteers from the affected countries.
 It did not offer a […]

-Here is a collection of some of the stories making the Internet rounds this morning.
+Here is a collection of some of the stories making the Internet rounds today.
 Click the links for the full stories.

 Net worth is a measure of the value of a household’s assets against its debts: stocks, land and homes compared with what a household owes to own these assets free and clear.
 Home values, which are closely tied to the net worth of middle-class families, have been particularly affected over the past decade.

 Four years after the Affordable Care Act was signed into law and after repeated delays, the so-called employer mandate has become something of an orphan, reviled by the law’s opponents and increasingly seen as unnecessary by many of its backers.

 Boston Police Commissioner William Evans supports a Massachusetts legislative measure that would allow local police to decide who can or cannot be licensed to own long guns.
 As Evans made clear in a radio interview, it all boils down to a simple feature: control.

 Brush up on the day’s headlines with Personal Liberty’s P.M.
 Edition news links.